NIE Home Sponsors E FAQs Order Form Contact Us

 How much is it?

 Nada.
 Zip.
 Nothing.
-Thanks to the generosity of sponsors, this electronic edition is provided at no charge to teachers and their classrooms.
+Thanks to the generosity of sponsors, this electronic edition is provided at no charge to teachers and students.

 Do students need to use the same computer every day?